buchgr/bazel-remote/README.md

       preexisting blobs in the cache. (default: 9223372036854775807) [$BAZEL_REMOTE_MAX_BLOB_SIZE]

+   --max_proxy_blob_size value The maximum logical/uncompressed blob size that will
+      be downloaded from proxies.
+Note that this limit is not applied to preexisting blobs in the cache. (default: 9223372036854775807) [$BAZEL_REMOTE_MAX_PROXY_BLOB_SIZE]

    --num_uploaders value When using proxy backends, sets the number of
       Goroutines to process parallel uploads to backend. (default: 100) [$BAZEL_REMOTE_NUM_UPLOADERS]